maciejjedrzejczyk/llm-bench/README.md

 # LLM-Bench: Local Model Evaluation Framework

-LLM-Bench is a comprehensive framework for evaluating local LLM models (from Ollama or LMStudio) on summarization and translation tasks using various evaluation metrics.
-It's inspired by the evaluation techniques demonstrated in the `evaluate.ipynb` notebook.
+LLM-Bench is a comprehensive framework for evaluating local LLM models (from Ollama or LMStudio) on summarization and translation tasks using various evaluation metrics, such as ROUGE, BERTScore, and LLM-based evaluation using another local model as evaluator.

 ## Features